mdpi-filter/mdpi-filter-microsoft-edge/README.md

 The build process includes:
 1. Checking out the source code.
 2. Injecting necessary API credentials (NCBI API Email and Tool Name) from GitHub secrets into the `content/ncbi_api_handler.js` file.
 These secrets are `NCBI_API_EMAIL_SECRET` and `NCBI_TOOL_NAME_SECRET` respectively, and are configured in the repository's GitHub Actions secrets settings.
-3. Packaging the extension into a `mdpi-filter-extension.zip` file.
+3. Packaging the extension into a `mdpi-filter.zip` file.
-4. Creating a new GitHub Release associated with the tag and attaching the `mdpi-filter-extension.zip` file as a downloadable asset.
+4. Creating a new GitHub Release associated with the tag and attaching the `mdpi-filter.zip` file as a downloadable asset.

 ---